lintabong/Firebase-Based/README.md

 # Firebase-CRUD
-A demo of CRUD using javascript on Firebase Realtime Database
+A simple demo of CRUD using javascript on Firebase Realtime Database